Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 In order to move the WordPress site smoothly, follow the steps below.

-- Export the database from the phpmyadmin at the current host
+- Export the database (.sql) from the phpMyAdmin at the current host

 - Create a new database at the new host

-- Import the imported database into the new host
+- Import the imported database (.sql) into the new host

-- Now changing the domain name at the new database via phpmyadmin
+- Now changing the domain name in the new database via phpMyAdmin

 - wp_options table, find the option_name fields below: